CanadaHealthInfoway/message-builder/message-builder-hello-world-generator-hl7v3/README.md

 ```
 > mvn chi:xml-to-java
 ```
 Once the generation is complete, inspect the Java code found in the `java` directory.
-The model classes are created using a Java base package name of `ca.infoway.messagebuilder.model.pcs_mr2009_r02_04_02`.
+The model classes are created using a base package name of `ca.infoway.messagebuilder.model.pcs_mr2009_r02_04_02`.

 To create the .Net API, use the command: